 - If the grade you receive is above your GPA, we recommend that you keep this grade as it will positively impact your GPA.

-If you are unsure and would like to discuss the best option for you, please contact your support team after Semester 1, 2020 results are released.
+If you are unsure and would like to discuss the best option for you, please contact your support team after your results for the relevant semester have been released.

 If you choose to have your passing grade changed to a PC grade, your course will still count towards the completion of your degree.